 “Strudel” is a German word derived from Middle High German meaning “whirlpool.”
 This could be tied to its characteristic layers of wrapped flaky pastry.
 The oldest known recipe was handwritten in 1679!
 Today’s recipe in particular is technically Apfelstrudel, and is the national dish of Austria.
 Many people believe strudel has origins in Germany, but in reality it was a product of the Austro-Hungarian Empire.

 The recipe I’m sharing today is by no means authentic, but it draws on traditional elements.
 Typically, Apfelstrudel is made by wrapping pastry around a filling of grated apples, sugar, cinnamon, and breadcrumbs.
-To save time and energy, this recipe using store-bought puff pastry to create the flakiest layers.
+To save time and energy, this recipe uses store-bought puff pastry to create the flakiest layers.

 After preparing the dough, create a cooked cinnamon apple filling on the stovetop.
 Line each pastry sheet with this filling and cross the pastry strips over top to create a “braid.”
 Brush with coconut milk, sprinkle with sugar, and bake!
-I prefer to serve it warm, with a sprinkling of powdered sugar.

 Can I freeze apple strudel?